apple/coremltools/docs-guides/index.rst

 `Convert models from TensorFlow, PyTorch, and other libraries to Core ML.`

-The following guides include instructions and examples.
-For details about using the application programming interface classes and methods, see `coremltools API Reference <https://apple.github.io/coremltools/index.html>`_.
+This guide includes instructions and examples.
+For details about using the API classes and methods, see the `coremltools API Reference <https://apple.github.io/coremltools/index.html>`_.

 --------------

 .. toctree::
    :maxdepth: 1
-   :caption: Overview:
+   :caption: Overview

    source/overview-coremltools.md
    source/new-features.md